Khoury-srg/ViperBench/README.md

 ## Configure database parameters
 Modify the `TIDB_PASSWORD`, `TIDB_DB_URLS`, `TIDB_PORTS`, `TIDB_USERNAME`, `TIDB_DATABASE_NAME` in
 `config.yaml`.
-Here is an example:
+Here is an example below.
+Note that the database name is hardcoded.

 ```bash
 TIDB_PASSWORD: "123"